 The Botanist Drunkard

 Gardening after having a few drinks can be quite the challenge.
 Caring for plants requires patience and a delicate hand.
-Plants should be tended while one is sober, but they can absolutely be picked if one is a bit drunk.
-The best plants to pick while drunk are the ones that make drinks even tastier.
+Plants should be tended while one is sober, but they can be picked if one is a bit drunk.
+The best plants to choose while drunk is the ones that make drinks even tastier.
 A drunkard could design his whole garden around his favorite alcoholic beverages.

 However the botanist drunkard decides to combine his two favorite hobbies, he can rest assured that his green thumb is resulting in healthier, more flavorful drinks.